iMSEL-USC/Adaptive-Visibility-Graph/README.md

 # Adaptive-Visibility-Graph
-we will upload the code and addd necesary description after the acceptance of the paper
+we will upload the code and add necesary description after the acceptance of the paper